yonghwanjang0/mpeg2repair_puppeteer/README.md

  5. After total files have been scanned, mpeg2repair program is turned off.
 (It turns off independently for each task.)

 ### date option (optional)
-caution : only use filename start with prefix "MMDD_". (date string) (e.g. : '0528_filename.ts')
+caution : only use filename start with prefix "MMDD_". (input date string type) (e.g. : '0528_filename.ts')

 1. use /path.txt